 - Heat the oven to 350 degrees Fahrenheit (325 degrees Fahrenheit for dark pans).

-- Beat with an electric mixer in a large bowl, the cake mix, canola oil, eggs, mandarin oranges, and the margarine.
+- Beat with an electric mixer in a large bowl, the cake mix, canola oil, eggs, mandarin oranges, and margarine.

 - Beat on low speed for 30 seconds to mix, then beat on medium speed for 2 minutes.

-- Place the cake in the preheated oven, bake for 35 minutes or when a toothpick inserted in the middle of the cake come out clean.
+- Place the cake in the preheated oven, and bake for 35 minutes or when a toothpick inserted in the middle of the cake come out clean.

-- Or you can make a layered cake by pouring into two greased and floured 9-inch round cake pans.
+- Or you can make a layered cake by pouring it into two greased and floured 9-inch round cake pans.
 Preheat the oven to 325 degrees Fahrenheit and bake for 30 minutes.